Back to blog

 As AI regulation tightens, teams must relocate data and compute resources to jurisdictions that align with new rules or customer contracts.
 If a provider lacks sovereign regions—or if moving petabytes out incurs seven‑figure penalties—compliance projects stall.
 The engineering hours diverted to legal firefighting and audit prep are hours not spent on model‑level improvements.

 Finally, lock‑in encourages incremental, provider‑defined roadmaps.
 When every new feature must fit within one vendor’s service catalogue and pricing model, bold bets—such as spinning up a transient, spot‑only GPU fleet for aggressive exploratory research—never reach the planning stage.
-The organisation optimises locally for its contract constraints instead of globally for product impact.
+The organisation optimises locally to meet its contract constraints rather than globally to maximise product impact.

 Net effect: vendor lock‑ins don’t just raise costs; they place a hard cap on the pace and scope of innovation.
 AI teams that remain portable—able to shift data, code, and compute at will—capture outsized learning cycles, ship features sooner, and adapt fluidly as both hardware and regulations evolve.